Cleveland Cavaliers: Andrew Wiggins, SF, Kansas - A Grade

 Charlotte Hornets: Noah Vonleh, F, Indiana - B+ Grade

 The Bobcats, er...
 Hornets (okay, last time I'll use that joke, promise) get a great value here and fits a need at power forward since Josh McRoberts opted out of his contract.
 I don't see Noah being an immediate factor but his ability to stretch defenses with his perimeter shooting is a good fit alongside Al Jefferson inside.
 Charlotte must love Indiana big men...
 Zeller last year, Vonleh this year.

 Orlando Magic: Elfrid Payton, G, Lousiana-Lafayette - C Grade

-Orlando needed guard depth since Jameer Nelson is a free agent and just traded Aaron Afflalo earlier on draft day.
-Payton and Victor Oladipo should form an athletic backcourt and will be defensively destructive.
+Orlando needed guard depth since Jameer Nelson is a free agent and they just traded Aaron Afflalo earlier on draft day.
+Payton and Victor Oladipo form an athletic backcourt and will be defensively destructive.
 This definitely fills a void.

 Chicago Bulls: Doug McDermott, F, Creighton - B Grade